bor3ham/mireco/README.md

   [Tri-State Value System](#tri-state-values)
 - Input's `onChange` is a function callback with the new `value` as an argument (consumers do no direct reading from dom elements with refs)
+- For the purpose of `onChange` and `value` props:
+  - All date values are in ISO 8601 Date formatted string (`YYYY-MM-DD`)
-- All time values are handled internally as `milliseconds from utc epoch`.
-Any localisation should be performed in your own wrapper components.
-Similarly, all durations are in `milliseconds`
+  - All datetime values are `utc milliseconds from epoch`.
+Any localisation should be performed in your own wrapper components
+  - All durations are in `milliseconds`
 - For basic use cases, all inputs are expected to be used by Mireco consumers as flat components - eg. the `Checkbox` component uses a convenience `label="label contents"` prop instead of requiring `<Label><Checkbox/> label contents</Label>`